Admission and Progression Standards:

 Common majors or minors that complement this major

 The most common is perhaps a minor in Chemistry or Biochemistry.
-Other combinations could include: Anthropology, Art, Environmental Management, Geology, Geographic Sciences, Health Sciences, Historical Archaeology, Integrated Science and Technology, Justice Studies, Kinesiology, Mathematics, Physics, Psychology, Statistics, or Writing, Rhetoric and Technical Communication.
+Other combinations could include: Anthropology, Art, Chronic Illness, Environmental Management, Environmental Science, Geology, Geographic Sciences, Health Sciences, Historical Archaeology, Human Science, Integrated Science and Technology, Justice Studies, Kinesiology, Mathematics, Nonprofit Studies, Physics, Psychology, Statistics, or Writing, Rhetoric and Technical Communication.
 Many students choose to do a Pre-Professional Health Program such as: Pre-Dentistry, Pre-Medicine, Pre-Occupational Therapy, Pre-Optometry, Pre-Pharmacy, Pre-Physician Assistant, Pre-Physical Therapy, Pre-Veterinary Medicine.

 Those students who show good motivation to learn in regular classes, who talk with their advisor and choose appropriate course work to develop a meaningful program of study, those who show ability in doing precision work, who work well under pressure, who are naturally curious, and those who devote a portion of their curriculum to serious research.
 In addition, flexibility appears to be a key trait for anyone entering the job market in the future.
 While the educational requirements for most fields of biology and medicine tend toward specialization, the actual jobs developing for the 21st century place a premium on adapting to change, moving into new settings, and combining diverse areas.
 For instance, a typical research project in the pharmaceutical industry lasts only a few years, after which a scientist might be asked to tackle an entirely different project.
 Or consider the biotechnology industry, where many research scientists find themselves moving into management positions and working with such topics as patent law and marketing.